champgm/ByteMate/README.md

 ## Development

-This project was started on a template project created by Ghidra, the reverse engineering tool, from a Ghidra CodeBrowser window using the menu options Tools -> Create VSCode Module project.
+The project is built on Ghidra's plugin architecture and uses:

-Required dependencies:
+- OkHttp for API requests
-- OkHttp (for API calls)
+- Gson for JSON processing
-- Gson (for JSON processing)
+- Ghidra's decompiler API for context extraction

 ## License